DongChen06/Python2Simulink/README.md

 2. tracking example

 In this example, the controller tries to control the variables x1 and x2 to a regulate track xd1 and xd2.
+There is also a code-like model and controller built by [Matlab code](tracking/linear_controller.m).

 The simulink model looks like this,

 <p align="center">
      <img src="Docs/simulink_model.png" alt="output_example" width="60%" height="60%">